anhkhoa039/Fake-News-Detection-System/README.md

 - **Memory Usage:** Optimized for efficient resource usage
 - **Scalability:** Can be deployed on cloud platforms

+## 🤝 Contributing

+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Test thoroughly
+5. Submit a pull request

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## 📞 Support

+For support and questions:
+- Create an issue in the repository
+- Check the troubleshooting section
+- Review the documentation

 ## 🎉 Acknowledgments